NeverCookAgain/media/README.md

 ## Contributions
 ### Feature additions, updates, and removals
+> [!IMPORTANT]
+> Every feature should be based on the gameplay design repository.
+If the feature isn't defined there first, do not add it to this repository yet.

 TBD

 ### Bug fixes
 TBD

 ### Repository management
-> [!IMPORTANT]
-> Every feature should be based on the gameplay design repository.
-If the feature isn't defined there first, do not add it to this repository yet.
+TBD